Lightning-AI/pytorch-lightning/docs/LightningModule/RequiredTrainerInterface.md

 A lightning module is a strict superclass of nn.Module, it provides a standard interface for the trainer to interact with the model.

-The easiest thing to do is copy [this minimal example](https://williamfalcon.github.io/pytorch-lightning/LightningModule/RequiredTrainerInterface/#minimal-example) and modify accordingly.
+The easiest thing to do is copy the [minimal example](https://williamfalcon.github.io/pytorch-lightning/LightningModule/RequiredTrainerInterface/#minimal-example) below and modify accordingly.

 Otherwise, to Define a Lightning Module, implement the following methods: